The Naturalist Scouts

 A Venturing Program

-This autumn we plan to visit our camp 3 times.
-The first trip in late August, will be devoted to cutting firewood, making repairs on the cabin, and finishing our newest tree house.
-On the September trip, we will paddle down the nearby Pine River in canoes and kayaks.
-In October, the group will hike on the Jordon River Trail, which is also nearby.
+This autumn we plan to visit our camp twice.
+The first trip in September trip, we will paddle down the nearby Pine River in canoes and kayaks.
+We will also cut some firewood for winter and do some repair work on our tree houses.
+On the October trip, the group will hike on the Jordon River Trail, which is also nearby.
 The Jordon River trail follows the river downstream for 8 miles, where there is a nice campsite.
 At the mid—point the trail crosses the river and heads upstream for 8 miles.
 A nice highlight is a scenic vista from a high ridge top.
 In autumn the vista of autumn leaves is amazing.

 In November we plan to head down to Kentucky to do some rock climbing and repelling.
 We will be going to the Torrent Falls Climbing Area.
 You can look for more details on the internet.